 Our new report on social mobility is launched at City Hall

-New report shows that despite great progress in education, London remains stagnant on social mobility
+A new report shows that despite great progress in education, London remains stagnant on social mobility

 In partnership with leading global management consulting firm, Oliver Wyman, today we launched ‘One City, Two Worlds’, a new report that shows London has a broken path to social mobility.

-Through a new review of multiple datasets and by conducting extensive interviews, ‘One City, Two Worlds’, reveals that, despite significant success in education, young Londoners from low income backgrounds are less likely to move into professional or managerial jobs than young people in any other English region – 17% compared to 30% nationally.
+Through a new review of multiple datasets and by conducting extensive interviews, ‘One City, Two Worlds’, reveals that, despite significant success in education, young Londoners from low-income backgrounds are less likely to move into professional or managerial jobs than young people in any other English region – 17% compared to 30% nationally.
 This is despite educational attainment being higher in the capital and a narrowing of the attainment gap between pupils eligible for free school meals and their more affluent peers.

-This is matched by data showing that the London job market continues to favour the privileged, with those from more affluent backgrounds occupying 54% of the capital’s highest skilled jobs.
-This has resulted in more than a quarter of young people from low income backgrounds in London believing ‘people like me’ do not succeed in life.
+This is matched by data showing that the London job market continues to favour the privileged, with those from more affluent backgrounds occupying 54% of the capital’s highest-skilled jobs.
+This has resulted in more than a quarter of young people from low-income backgrounds in London believing ‘people like me’ do not succeed in life.

-The report also highlights the “London Doughnut Problem”: a situation where more high value jobs and opportunities are in London’s core districts, whereas the outer boroughs are facing higher levels of poverty.
+The report also highlights the “London Doughnut Problem”: a situation where more high-value jobs and opportunities are in London’s core districts, whereas the outer boroughs are facing higher levels of poverty.
 There are notable gaps in statutory and non-statutory support in certain pockets of the outer ring of the London doughnut.
 Among the boroughs with the greatest levels of child deprivation, inner city councils appear to receive more funding for youth provision than their peers on the periphery.

 Existing research has shown: